andremann/SKG-IF/docs/source/products.rst

 Supplementaty material
 --------------------
-:Description: A list of **Research products** identifiers supplementing the present one.
+:Description: A list of :ref:`Research product` identifiers supplementing the present one.
 :Type: List
 :Use: Recommended (0..1)